 - Is the documentation required in only one language?

 Now you know what all information you need to develop, the deliverables, and the customer engagement strategy.
 It is the time to do what we often love to do, evaluate tools.
 A few more factors that help you make a decision are:

 - Does the organization have writers on board or they plan to outsource the work on long term?
 It helps you plan for the budget.

 - What is the expected frequency of product updates and hence possible updates in documentation too?
 It helps you prepare a calendar.

 - Do they maintain multiple versions of the manuals?
 If yes, does it mean that the earlier versions are also available to customers who might be using older instances of the program?
-An interesting example is at https://cordova.apache.org/docs/en/5.0.0/ where users can see the documentation for different product versions.
+See an interesting example where users can see the documentation for different product versions.

 - What is the scope of content reuse, and how each unit of information is managed for reuse, not only by the technical communicators but by any team or individual in the organization?
-It gives some directions on the authoring process and it also defines the integration points with other units and teams in the content workflow.
+It gives some directions on the authoring process and it also defines the integration points with other teams for the content workflow.

 - Do we need to make the information available on smaller devices?
 It gives you directions for an adaptive content strategy.